sjg20/u-boot-concept/tools/binman/binman.rst

 -m, --map
     Output a map file for the updated image

+-O OUTDIR, --outdir OUTDIR
+    Path to directory to use for intermediate and output files

+-p, --preserve
+    Preserve temporary output directory even if option -O is not given

 This replaces one or more entries in an existing image.
 See `Replacing files in an image`_.